 Pacing ourselves on the Ring of Beara Cycle

-It was a very grey, overcast and rather chilly start to the ride.
+I was still nervous as the bike ride day dawned: a very grey, overcast and rather chilly start to the ride.
 We took it out slowly, concerned that if we didn’t pace ourselves early on we’d be totally stuffed for the tail end of the race.

 Everyone seemed to cruise past us.
 Young, old, serious riders, groups of Club riders all went wheeling past.
 Within a short space of time the tough, hard, streamlined bike seat was causing me serious pain and discomfort.
 I longed for my spongy, cushioned bike seat from back home, wishing I hadn’t been so strict about travelling light.